The boundary of the $p$-rank $0$ stratum of the moduli space of cyclic covers of the projective line: Trielliptic covers

+In Proposition~\ref{Cf=B-2}, for all primes $p \geq 5$, we prove that there exists a trielliptic curve $Y$ defined over $\bar{\FF}_p$ of genus $g$ and signature $(r,s)$ whose $p$-rank is smaller than the upper bound $B(r,s)$.

-In this section, we specialize to the case $\ell = 3$.
-We study the $p$-ranks of trielliptic curves, which are $\ZZ/3 \ZZ$-covers of ${\mathbb P}^1$.
-In Theorem \ref{Trsexistence}, when $p \equiv 2 \bmod 3$ is odd, we prove that there exists a trielliptic curve $Y$ defined over $\bar{\FF}_p$ such that $Y$ has genus $g$, signature $(r,s)$, and $p$-rank $f$ (for all natural numbers $g$, all signature types $(r,s)$ for $g$, and all integers $f$ satisfying the well-known necessary conditions for the $p$-rank).
-In addition, we prove that there is an irreducible component of $\calt_{g, (r,s)}^f$ whose dimension equals the lower bound from Proposition~\ref{Tpurity}.
+In Theorem~\ref{Trsexistence}, when $p \equiv 2 \bmod 3$ is odd, we prove that every integer $f$ satisfying the necessary conditions from Lemma~\ref{lem:edivf} occurs as the $p$-rank of a trielliptic curve $Y$ defined over $\bar{\FF}_p$ of genus $g$ and signature $(r,s)$; in addition, we prove that there is an irreducible component of $\calt_{g, (r,s)}^f$ whose dimension equals the lower bound from Proposition~\ref{Tpurity}.